 The European legislation states that the system is governed by non-profit organisations.

-The European Medicines Verification Organisation was formed to govern the central repository, the Hub.
+The European Medicines Verification Organisation EMVO was formed to govern the central Hub.
 EMVO's members are organisations representing the pharmaceutical industry, pharmacies, wholesalers and hospital pharmacies.

-A list of the national organisations i.e. NMVO's can be found on EMVO's website.
+A list of the all the national organisations i.e. NMVO's can be found on EMVO's website.

 The legislation strictly defines, that data in the system belongs only to the entity producing the data.
 Actors in the supply chain do not have access to data created by other actors.
 The system does not hold personal data.